angaloche/bookmarkr/README.md

-# Spring Boot Book Store Application
+# Spring Boot Bookmarkr Application

-This is a sample Spring Boot application for a book store, implementing CRUD (Create, Read, Update, Delete) operations with a beautiful and responsive user interface using Thymeleaf.
+This is a sample Spring Boot application for a bookmarkr, implementing CRUD (Create, Read, Update, Delete) operations with a beautiful and responsive user interface using Thymeleaf.

 ## Table of Contents
 1. [Introduction](#introduction)